 - Upon notification the item(s) requested must be removed immediately.
 Housing and Residence Life staff has the right to enter an apartment and remove item(s) from the balcony in the absence of the resident(s) if necessary. - Clothing should be dried via a dryer in a laundry room or on a clothing rack which should be placed in your room/apartment.
 Under no circumstances can a clothing line be constructed outside your room/apartment.
-This includes, but is not limited to balconies, courtyards, and/or railings. - R1.1 Breaking the plane of a window, breezeway, or balcony by a person or an object is prohibited.
-Examples of "breaking the plane" include but are not limited to hanging items from a window or balcony, putting body parts out of a window, or siting on a balcony with feet dangling off the ledge. - R1.2 The Flats at UNF and Osprey Village residents need to keep their porches/balconies free of clutter. - R1.3 The following items are not permitted on the balconies in The Flats at UNF and Osprey Village: - Electric lights--including holiday lights added to the balcony or railings (UL approved holiday lights are permitted at The Flats at UNF) - Any housing-provided furniture including chairs as well as any furniture intended for inside use such as couches and plush chairs
+This includes, but is not limited to balconies, courtyards, and/or railings.

-- Anything displaying alcohol or drug logos or promoting drinking or drug use - Shower curtains, blinds, extension rods or curtains - Storage bins, units, or containers - Hanging clothes (swim wear and beach towels are allowed, but not hung from light fixtures) - Pets (including fish) - Trash, garbage cans, cardboard boxes, and recycling - Appliances (refrigerators, microwaves, grills, etc.) - Tools or automotive supplies including tires and tire rims - Mops, brooms, or cleaning supplies - Live or cut trees and dead plants - Wood including Greek letters - Exercise equipment - Bicycles (with the exception of the balconies at The Flats at UNF, where residents may store their bicycles on the balconies so long as first floor residents leave the egress path open from the sliding door to the lawn area) - Hammocks they cannot be tied off to balcony and/or porch railings.
-Hammocks are not permitted to be hung from stairwells, scaffolding, hallways, and/or railings. - Surfboards, canoes, and kayaks - Other items deemed inappropriate or improper by Housing and Residence Life staff or that block doors or windows.
+- R1.1 Breaking the plane of a window, breezeway, or balcony by a person or an object is prohibited.
+Examples of "breaking the plane" include but are not limited to hanging items from a window or balcony, putting body parts out of a window, or sitting on a balcony with feet dangling off the ledge. - R1.2 The Flats at UNF and Osprey Village residents need to keep their porches/balconies free of clutter. - R1.3 The following items are not permitted on the balconies in The Flats at UNF and Osprey Village: - Electric lights--including holiday lights added to the balcony or railings (UL approved holiday lights are permitted .
+They must be plugged in directly to an outlet on the balcony/porch. - Any housing-provided furniture including chairs as well as any furniture intended for inside use such as couches and plush chairs - Anything displaying alcohol or drug logos or promoting drinking or drug use - Shower curtains, blinds, extension rods or curtains - Storage bins, units, or containers - Hanging clothes - Pets (including fish) and pet supplies (e.g., crates, food bowls) - Trash, garbage cans, cardboard boxes, and recycling - Appliances (refrigerators, microwaves, grills, etc.) - Tools or automotive supplies including tires and tire rims - Mops, brooms, or cleaning supplies - Live or cut trees and dead plants - Wood including Greek letters - Exercise equipment - Bicycles (with the exception of the balconies at The Flats at UNF, where residents may store their bicycles on the balconies so long as first floor residents leave the egress path open from the sliding door to the lawn area) - Hammocks they cannot be tied off to balcony and/or porch railings.
+Hammocks are not permitted to be hung from stairwells, scaffolding, hallways, and/or railings - Surfboards, canoes, and kayaks - Other items deemed inappropriate or improper by Housing and Residence Life staff or that block doors or windows